-- The contingency principle. - Residential property held by non-natural persons.
+- The contingency principle.

+- Residential property

-The systems by which stamp taxes are administered:
+- The systems by which stamp taxes are administered

-- Detailed rules on interest and penalties.

-- 6. Value added tax, tax administration and the UK tax system:
+6. Value added tax, tax administration and the UK tax system:

-- a) The contents of the Taxation -United Kingdom (TX-UK) (F6) study guide for value added tax (VAT) under headings:
+- a) The contents of the Taxation -United Kingdom (TX-UK) study guide for value added tax (VAT) under headings:

 - F1 The VAT registration requirements

 - F2 The computation of VAT liabilities

-- F3 The effect of special schemes
+• F3 The effect of special schemes

-Advise on the VAT implications of the supply of land and buildings in the UK

-- ii) Advise on the VAT implications of partial exemption - iii) Advise on the application of the capital goods scheme - b) The contents of the Taxation -United Kingdom (TX-UK) (F6) study guide for the UK tax system and its administration under headings: - A1 The overall function and purpose of taxation in a modern economy - A2 Principal sources of revenue law and practice - A3 The systems for self assessment and the making of returns - A4 The time limits for the submission of information, claims and payment of tax, including payments on account - A5 The procedures relating to compliance checks, appeals and disputes - A6 Penalties for noncompliance - i) Advise on the increased penalties which apply in relation to offshore matters.^[2]
+- Advise on the VAT implications of the supply of land and buildings in the UK - ii) Advise on the VAT implications of partial exemption - iii) Advise on the application of the capital goods scheme - b) The contents of the Taxation -United Kingdom (TX-UK) study guide for the UK tax system and its administration under headings: - A1 The overall function and purpose of taxation in a modern economy - A2 Principal sources of revenue law and practice - A3 The systems for self assessment and the making of returns - A4 The time limits for the submission of information, claims and payment of tax, including payments on account - A5 The procedures relating to compliance checks, appeals and disputes - A6 Penalties for noncompliance - i) Advise on the increased penalties which apply in relation to offshore matters.^[2]